bastman/codechallenge-watermark-service/README.md

 # Code Challenge: Watermark Service

-- Note: their is a kafka-based implementation in progress: https://github.com/bastman/codechallenge-watermark-service-kafka
+- Note: there is a kafka-based implementation in progress: https://github.com/bastman/codechallenge-watermark-service-kafka

 ## Run
     $ ./gradlew bootRun